charmie11/YOLO-Leptospira-Segmentation/README.md

 This directory includes the following data:

 - `weights/best.pt`: The model weights that achieved the best performance on the validation set.
 This file is required for the testing phase.
-- `weights/last.pt`: The weights from the final epoch.
-- `results.csv`: A log of training and validation loss, as well as precision/recall metrics for each epoch.
 - `confusion_matrix.png`: A matrix showing the model's classification performance.
 - `results.png`: Visual plots of the training progress (loss and mAP curves).